-The classification requirements for debt and equity instruments are described below:
+The classification requirements for debt instruments are described below:

 The Bank classifies its debt instruments at amortized cost.

-Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest ('SPPI'), and that are not designated at FVTPL, are measured at amortized cost.
+Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest ('SPPI'), and that are not designated at fair value through profit or loss (FVTPL), are measured at amortized cost.
 The carrying amount of these assets is adjusted by any expected credit loss allowance recognized and measured.
 Interest income from these financial assets is included in 'Interest income' using the effective interest rate method.

-Amortized cost financial assets of the FCDU as at December 31, 2023 and 2022 include due from other banks (Note 2) and other resources.
+Amortized cost financial assets of the FCDU as at December 31, 2024 and 2023 include due from other banks (Note 2) and other assets.